 People who have autism, recovering from a stroke or brain injury, individuals who are non-verbal, and people who have learning disabilities and/or developmental disabilities can all benefit from communication board use.
 In addition, 41.7% of the population in Montgomery County are speakers of a non-English language, which is higher than the national average (21.9%).

 Providing communication boards can ease the difficulty of communicating with people who have different languages.

-Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities but we need your help to do it!
+Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities.
+Check back for additional locations.

 The Montgomery Parks Foundation is a 501(c)3 nonprofit that champions Montgomery County Parks cultivating financial support and public engagement of county residents and businesses as members, donors, sponsors, and advocates.
 Your gift in any amount will help to “build our boards” as we enhance access and inclusion in our parks.
 For more information on how to donate, please visit montgomeryparksfoundation.org/communication-boards

 In keeping with the spirit of inclusion, equity, and total communication, we thank you for supporting this project.

 For additional information, please contact the Program Access office: